David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Approximately 4,100 BC (6,095 years ago):** Date of the Da But Culture.
 *   **Approximately 3,000 BC (5,000 years ago):** Date of the Quynh Van Culture.
 *   **2879 BC:** According to ancient texts, Kinh Duong Vuong began ruling the Xich Quy nation.
+*   **2879 - 258 BC:** The period of the 18 reigns of the Hung Kings.
+This was also the period when the legends of Lac Long Quan and Au Co, Phu Dong Thien Vuong (Saint Giong), and Son Tinh - Thuy Tinh are believed to have originated and been passed down orally.
 *   **Approximately late 3rd millennium BC - early 2nd millennium BC:** Phung Nguyen Culture period, marking the beginning of the Metal Age.
 *   **Approximately 2,000 - 1,500 BC (4,000 - 3,500 years ago):** Bau Tro Culture period.
 *   **Approximately 15th - 9th centuries BC:** Dong Dau Culture period.